-Determination of Utility Costs - SCOR will examine the average monthly utility costs at the displacement dwelling.
+Determination of Utility Costs

+SCOR will examine the average monthly utility costs at the displacement dwelling, when available.
+If not available, information provided from the local level will be utilized.
 The determination will be based on one year or the rent payment period, whichever is less, prior to displacement.
 SCOR will estimate the average monthly utility costs at the comparable replacement dwelling and should be based on actual 12-month utility data for that unit to the extent possible.